TheDriedWater/telegram-groups-admins-extractor/README.md

 # What are the txt files?
 **links.txt:**  The links and IDs they were extracted from the channel

-**done-links.txt** The links and IDs the program extracted their admins' usernames
+**done-links.txt:** The links and IDs the program extracted their admins' usernames

-**admins.txt** The extracted admins' usernames from every groups and supergroups
+**admins.txt:** The extracted admins' usernames from every groups and supergroups